brueggemann/setpurplestatus/README.md

  * python-netaddr

 ## Configuration
-Create a ~/.setpurplestatusrc to configure networks and status messages
+Create a ~/.setpurplestatusrc to configure networks and status messages.

-    Example:
+### Example
     interfaces:
         - 'eth0'
         - 'wlan0'